 And yes, I learned all of these after the incident.

 Life indeed teaches lessons every day.
-It’s up to us whether we want to be a good student or an ignorant, self-obsessed individual that refuses to leave our comfort zone.
+It’s up to us whether we want to be good students or ignorant, a self-obsessed individual that refuses to leave our comfort zone.

-I am taking every opportunity as life’s lessons and I believe I am closer to find true happiness.
+I am taking every opportunity as life’s lessons and I believe I am closer to finding true happiness.